 Requirements for the Job

-Just about anyone with internet access, a drive to learn, and some basic knowledge of search engines can get started.
+Just about anyone with internet access, a drive to learn, and some basic knowledge of search engines can get started, making it a good entry-level work from home job.
 There are a few things you will need to have both in terms of knowledge and equipment.
 They are:

 - Access to high-speed internet: Internet with download speeds of at least 25 megabits per second